GoogleChrome/developer.chrome.com/site/en/blog/crx-scripting-api/index.md

   - extensions
 ---

-Manifest V3 introduces a number of changes to Chrome's extension platform, a handful of which are notable or significant changes.
+Manifest V3 introduces a number of changes to Chrome's extension platform.
 In this post, we'll be exploring the motivations and changes introduced by one of the more notable changes: the introduction of the `chrome.scripting` API.

 ## What is chrome.scripting?